gitaaron/rfm7/next.md

 # Next

-* outstanding features
+* analysis

+  * include region breakdown trends for other phases besides total duration (excluding 'initiated')

 * factors

-    * file size (different orders of magnitude 0.5 Mb, 5 Mb, 50 Mb)
+  * file size with different orders of magnitude (eg/ 0.5 Mb, 5 Mb, 50 Mb)

+    * report

-      * see if there is inconsistency between file size and any retrieval latency graphs
+        * is there an inconsistency between file size and any retrieval latency graphs?

         * expect: other steps besides 'fetching' should stay constant and 'fetching' should increase linearly with file size

+    * collection

+      * controller should perform several different runs for each file size with 'retriever' as mainplayer mode

+      * logging should map CID to file size

+        * EITHER

+          * `more-logging` fork should be updated to include file size with CID with retrieval is initiated

+        * OR

+          * agent logs are made available to analysis (uploaded to loki DB and downloaded)

+    * analysis

+      * retrieval model should have a 'file size' field (default to 0.5 Mb)

+      * log parsing should populate 'retrieval model' with file size

+      * plot all trends for each file size

+      * breakdown of bar charts for phase duration with three buckets (one for each file size)

   * uptime of the requesting peers being live in the network

+    * report

+      * how does agent 'uptime' effect duration of the different phases (especially 'getting_closest_peers')

+    * experiment should send 'restart' signal to each instance of kubo periodically (every hour)

+    * more-logging outputs 'uptime' along with CID when retrieval begins

+    * analysis

+      * retrieval model has an 'origin uptime' field

+      * histogram plot: average duration of each phase for different uptime buckets based on a 5 min. increment

   * how long a file has been published for

+    * analysis

       * for each phase a trend with a breakdown of 'publish age'

   * popularity

 * share page

+  * group / order related graphs and include headings for better readability

   * include `quick_stats`

-    * show certain `quick_stat` trends since beginning of time
+  * plot certain `quick_stat` trends since beginning of time

+* analysis

-    * analysis should differentiate between various 'factors/constants/controls' (otherwise they might be meaningless)
+  * should differentiate between various 'factors/constants/controls' (otherwise they might be meaningless)

-  * each graph (or section) should have a number of results used
+  * each graph (or section) should have a number of results used (sample size)

+* final report

-  * check out final reports in network measurements repo
+  * check out other final reports in network measurements repo

 ---